rhiot/rhiot/docs/readme.md

 #### URI format

-The default GPSD consumer is event driven, subscribing to Time-Position-Velocity reports and converting them to ClientGpsCoordinates for immediate consumption.
+The default GPSD consumer is event driven, subscribing to *Time-Position-Velocity* reports and converting them to ClientGpsCoordinates for immediate consumption.
-This option offers up to date information but requires more resources than the scheduled consumer or the producer.
+This option offers up to date information, but requires more resources than the scheduled consumer or the producer.

 The Camel endpoint URI format for the GPSD consumer is as follows: